Mental Health Policy and Guidelines

 You can purchase a single session or package at a discounted rate.
 For packages, you are required to make the payment in full.
-The packages are non-shareable and non-transferable.
+Our packages is suitable if you would like to commit your sessions with a preferred therapist.
+It is non-transferable, non-shareable and can be renewed at anytime.
 Further information is as follows:

 - Individual Therapy: This package includes four (4) sessions, valid for two months.
 It can be renewed at any time.